Fever | Yoga Cycle Strength

 Whether you’re new or a seasoned yogi, chances are you’ve heard at least a few Sanskrit words.
 Sanskrit is the ancient language the first yogis spoke and the language in which many historic yoga texts were written.

-At Yoga Fever we teach Sanskrit in our teacher training courses, but we also use it often throughout our classes (not ALL of our teachers use it!).
+At Fever we teach Sanskrit in our teacher training courses, but we also use it often throughout our classes (not ALL of our teachers use it).
 I personally love teaching Sanskrit, as it connects us to the history and origins of the practice, helping students better understand where the practice came from.

 More and more, people are coming to understand that there’s a deep and rich philosophy beneath yoga practice.
 Sanskrit is the language by which that philosophy lives, breathes, and flows.